Though roof valleys are common leak sites on shingle roofs, it’s typically fairly easy to fix these problems with a little know-how.

 - Clear any debris in the roof valley and surrounding area.

 - Move to the highest end of the valley and work your way down, cleaning shingles from both sides of the valley whether they’re damaged or not.
 Experts recommend that you give yourself 8 to 10 inches of clearance on each side of the valley.
-Use a nail bar to loosen the shingles in the affected area.
+Use a nail bar to loosen the shingles in the affected area – insert the bar under a shingle and pry upward at a the location of each nail to loosen a nail.
+Pull out the nails with the bar.

 Here’s how to install new flashing in your roof valleys:

-- Begin by placing the replacement piece of flashing in the valley, lining up the groove in the center with the middle of the valley.
+- Begin by placing the replacement piece of flashing in the valley lining up the groove in the center with the middle of the valley.
 Make sure the flashing’s bottom edge is perfectly aligned with your roof’s lower edge.
+Valley flashing comes in standard lengths, ranging from 8 to 12 feet – if your valley is longer, install the lower piece of flashing first then overlap the lower edge of the next piece by a foot.

 - Use a metal cutter to alter the length of the flashing to ensure it lines up with your roof’s lower edges.
 At the top edge of your roof valley, check to make sure the flashing is properly angled to line up with the slope of the roof.
-Use roofing nails to secure the flashing in place, driving nails at 1-foot intervals on both sides.
+Use roofing nails to secure the flashing in place, driving nails at 1-foot intervals along the outer edges of each side from top to bottom.

 - Replace all shingles you removed, making sure their edges are at least 1 inch from the elevated center of the flashing piece.
 Work your way up, starting at the lower edge of the roofing and moving towards the top.